fradiumofficial/fradium/README.md

 - Report suspicious addresses and review reports from others.
 - Submit supporting evidence to back your report.
-- Earn $FUM tokens through voting and contribution validation.
+- Earn $FRADIUM tokens through voting and contribution validation.
 - Voting & Governance (Proof of Credible Contribution - PoCC)
 - Stake your tokens and vote on submitted reports.
 - Contributions are publicly tracked and rewarded.

-### $FUM Token System
+### $FRADIUM Token System

 - Utility and governance token within the Fradium ecosystem.
 - Used for staking, voting, and rewarding credible reports.